Lululemon apologises after staffer offends with "bat fried rice" T-shirt

 It called the image and the post inappropriate and inexcusable, and apologised that one of its employees had been affiliated with promoting the offensive T-shirt.

+In a statement to Reuters, Fleming said, "It is something I deeply regret, and my eyes have been opened to the profound ripple effect that this mistake has had."

-Fleming did not immediately respond to requests from Reuters to seek comment.
-On his LinkedIn account, he said he worked at Lululemon up to April 2020.
+On his LinkedIn account, Fleming said he worked at Lululemon up to April 2020.

 Sluder did not immediately respond to Reuters' requests for comment.